Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Layouts.md

 // preserved when you regenerate the precompiled layout. namepace MyNamespace
 {
-    // If you changing `public` to `internal`, the change will be preserved
+    // If you change `public` to `internal`, the change will be preserved
     // when regenerating the precompiled layout.
     public partial class PrecompiledMyDevice : MyDevice
     {